-View your updated post or page.
-The script should display in your content …
+View your updated post or page and test your script.
+The script should display in your content in the specified location …

-While you are logged into your admin, you should see an ‘Edit Snippet’ button displayed below the section where your code has been inserted.
-This lets you edit scripts “on the fly” (this is useful if you need to change form elements, resize videos, etc.)
+While you are logged into your site, you should see an ‘Edit Snippet’ button displayed next to where your code has been inserted.
+This lets you make updates to code “on the fly” (this is useful if you need to change form elements, resize images, etc.)

-To edit your code, click on the Edit Snippet button …
+To update your code, click the Edit Snippet button …

-This takes you to the Edit HTML Snippet screen.
-Make the changes to the script and update.
-All pages and posts will update automatically …
+You will be taken to the Edit HTML Snippet screen.
+Perform your desired changes to the script and resave.
+All pages and posts will automatically update …

 For more details, go here}:

-Tip #1: EmbedIt Pro lets you export HTML snippets (and import these into other sites) using the Tools > Export function …
+Tip #1: EmbedIt Pro allows you to export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …

-Tip #2 (For Advanced Users): The plugin also uses WordPress Custom Fields to insert code into your content.
+Tip #2 (Advanced Users): The plugin also uses WordPress Custom Fields to add code to your posts.

-If you are familiar with using custom fields, you can paste your code into a custom field and add a shortcode in your content with the “Custom Field” menu button.
-This is useful when you want to insert HTML into a single post without leaving the post editing window.
+If you are familiar with how custom fields work, you can paste your HTML code into a custom field and place a shortcode into your content with the “Custom Field” button.
+This is useful if you want to insert code into a single post without leaving the post editing window.

-(Add shortcodes to your content with custom fields)
+(Paste shortcodes into your posts via custom fields)

-Tip #3 – Use Themes With Drag And Drop Page Builders
+Tip #3 – Use WordPress Themes With Drag And Drop Page Builders

 Tip #4 – Adding code to the header section of WordPress

-Some applications, however, require code to be inserted into content but also to sections like page headers, footers, etc. (for example, purchase pages, confirmation pages, and so.)
+Some applications, however, require that code be added not only to content but also to sections such as page headers, footers, etc.

-There are a number of plugins that will allow you to add code to headers and footers of your pages.
-Many of these plugins, however, will add code to all posts or pages, not just the ones you want (some plugins and themes will add code to every page and then let you turn the code off for selected pages and posts).
+There are a number of WordPress plugins that let you add code to headers and footers of your pages.
+Many of these plugins, however, add code every page or post on your site, not just the ones you want (check the plugin’s settings – some plugins will add code to all pages and then let you turn the code off for individual pages or posts).

-If you want to add code or scripts outside of content areas, then you will need to either customize your theme files or use a plugin like the one described below.
+If you want to add code outside of content areas, then you will need to either customize your theme files or use a plugin like the one described below.

-The next section is for advanced WordPress users.
-If you need help adding code to your site, please contact a professional WordPress web developer.
+The information below is for advanced users.
+If you need help adding or removing scripts from your site, please contact a professional WordPress web developer.

-The way CJT works is that it allows you to modify your site’s functionality and appearance by adding custom code using code blocks that you can assign to individual posts, pages, categories, custom posts, URLs, expressions, and much more!
+The way this plugin works is that it allows you to modify and extend your site’s functionality and appearance by adding custom code using code blocks that you can assign to individual pages, posts, categories, custom posts, URLs, expressions, and more!

 To view the plugin’s comprehensive documentation and user manual, go here:

-Note: The first time you try to use the plugin, you will need to go through a custom installation process to create the plugin’s database tables and activate the plugin’s functionality.
-To do this, just click the ‘Install’ and the plugin will take care of the rest …
+Note: When you first try using the plugin, you will need to install the plugin’s database tables and activate the plugin’s functionality.
+It’s really simple, just click the ‘Install’ and the plugin will take care of the rest …

 (First-time plugin use requires database installation)